microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SpatialAwareness.md

 2. A mechanism to stop/start observation (i.e. to allow for runtime disabling of mesh visualization and generation).
 3. Visualization of the observed environment.

 This system only works on platforms that support spatial mapping.
-Currently MRTK provides inbox support for spatial mapping on the following platforms:
+Currently MRTK provides in-box support for spatial mapping on the following platforms:

 - HoloLens